 Boasting the desirable 12-year warranty is the Rheem Performance Platinum 50 gallon propane water heater.
 We discovered this model available for as low as $800, but prices can range anywhere from $800 to $1500.
 This model is said to comfortably supply water for a household of 3 to 5 people.
-It has a first-hour rating of 83 gallons and is designed for easy replacement of your original water heater.
-There is a push-button ignition system for a safe and easy startup as well as an additional 3-year in-home labor warranty.
+It has a first-hour rating of 83 gallons and is designed to replace your original water heater easily.
+There is a push-button ignition system for a safe and secure startup, as well as an additional 3-year in-home labor warranty.
 This water heater is said to be maintenance-free hassle-free.

 Additional Propane Water Heaters

-Even with the knowledge that the cost of heating is on average almost 20 percent of a typical household budget, most people do not take note of the condition or age of their water heater until it has broken or malfunctioned, leaving one with no hot water or worse still, a flooded basement.
+Even with the knowledge that the cost of heating is on average, almost 20 percent of a typical household budget, most people do not take note of the condition or age of their water heater until it has broken or malfunctioned.

-Perhaps your water heater is coming to the guaranteed end of its life or you find that you might be able to cut costs with a newer and more advanced water heater.
-You might simply like to replace it before disaster strikes if it hasn’t already.
+Perhaps your water heater is coming to the guaranteed end of its life, or you might be able to cut costs with a newer and more advanced water heater.
+You might like to replace it before disaster strikes if it hasn’t already.
 You will be pleased to hear that new federal regulations have come into effect that requires water heaters to be more energy efficient.
-If you desire a storage-tank water heater, which is generally less efficient than the on-demand tank free heaters, shop easily knowing that all new models have been required to operate more efficiently.
+If you desire a storage-tank water heater, which is generally less useful than the on-demand tank free heaters, shop quickly knowing that all new models have been required to operate more efficiently.

-It is important to consider the first-hour rating when purchasing your new water heater.
-The first-hour rating is measured by the number of gallons the heater can deliver in an hour starting with a full tank.
-It is usually available to see on the Energy Guide label and you can check any energy saver website to find out what the best first-hour rating will be for your family and home.
+It is essential to consider the first-hour rating when purchasing your new water heater.
+The first-hour rating is measured by the number of gallons the heater can deliver in an hour, starting with a full tank.
+It is usually available to see on the Energy Guide label, and you can check any energy saver website to find out what the best first-hour rating will be for your family and home.

 It is also best to note that new water heaters may not fit where your old heater was stored.
-Thanks to increased efficiency due to potentially increased insulation, some newer tank water heaters can be wider or taller than your old model.
+Thanks to increased efficiency due to potentially increased insulation, some more modern tank water heaters can be broader or taller than your old model.